vincentlaguna/mission-share-kindness-v1.0/README.md

 of the obstacles."

 The application has basic login authentication using Bcrypt for hashing.
-There are more features to be implemented (as this is the fist MVP iteration).
+There are more features to be implemented (as this is the first MVP iteration).
-Current features enable the admin to CRUD posts, and logged-in users to be able to post comments relating to each post and delete them as well.
+Current features enable the admin to CRUD posts, and logged-in users to post comments relating to each post and delete them as well.

-Currently working on posts being able able to include images and users only being able to delete their own comments.
-As I learn RSpec, I will implement further development using RSpec for testing and having more defined documentation and use testing to drive further development. - Vincent Laguna
+Currently working on the posts having the option to include images (Active Storage) and users being able to only delete their own comments.
+As I learn RSpec, I will implement RSpec for testing, having more defined documentation and use testing to drive further development. - Vincent Laguna

 * Ruby version 2.6.3p62